 Well, while some types of stress are indeed good for you, the massive weight of a constantly stressed-out lifestyle is decidedly unhealthy.
 Ramifications can be felt in every aspect of your life.
 It would behoove you, therefore, to take the necessary steps to combat the onslaught of stress in your life and improve your wellbeing and physical, and mental health as a result.

 Ahead, we’ll unpack one of the most harmful types of executive stress — decision fatigue — and discuss how to manage it.
 We’ll also outline two simple and effective ways you can start mitigating chronic stress and start to unwind your mind.

 Managing Decision Fatigue

-Decision fatigue occurs when interminable daily decisions — no matter how small — accumulate over time and result in a range of unwanted emotions and behaviours.
+Decision fatigue occurs when interminable daily decisions — no matter how small — accumulate over time and result in a range of unwanted emotions and behaviors.

 Let’s say you run a small successful company, for example.
 Daily, you’re bombarded with employees, investors, clients, and others who need your answers and opinions — and they need them now.